Juanja1306/VisionProcessingGPU-Kit/README.md

 All operations are performed on the GPU, minimizing CPU-GPU data transfers.

+### Gaussian Blur

+- Generates a 2D Gaussian kernel on the CPU (normalized).

+- Transfers kernel + image to GPU.

+- Applies convolution in parallel across the image.

+- Operates on all color channels to preserve the color structure of the image.

+Supports both manual parameters and an “auto” mode that adapts to the image resolution.

+### Negative Filter

+Simple, highly parallel kernel:

+- One thread per pixel (per channel group).

+- Performs 255 - value on each color channel.

+Extremely fast due to low arithmetic intensity and fully parallel execution.

 ## 🌐 Web Interface

 The web UI features:

 - **Drag & drop** image upload
 - **Real-time parameter** adjustment with live value display
 - **Side-by-side comparison** of original and processed images